 Why the Whitetail You Hung Last Year Tasted Awful

 Some folks hang their venison every year.
-And every year, they get complaints over the gaminess and the taste.
+And every year, they get complaints about the gaminess and the taste.
 They figure they just don't like deer meat, bear meat, antelope, or elk, when if they had done it right, it would've been awesome meat.

 Venison, particularly deer meat, lacks the fat and connective tissue to break down over a longer period of time.
-This means that it should never be hung longer than a week under controlled temperatures, and it many cases, it would've fared better if it had been butchered right after being shot.
+This means that it should never be hung longer than a week under controlled temperatures, and in many cases, it would've fared better if it had been butchered right after being shot.

 Game meat is often improperly cared for in the field.
 If you don't field dress and skin it soon enough, it won't cool down fast.
 Improper transport is another reason why game meat often tastes bad.
 Carrying your buck on your car's hood or in the back of your pickup all day will not yield quality meat, especially if you fail to skin and field dress it.

 Dirt, failure to field dress, failure to skin, and heat are all enemies to good venison.
 The only time you can get away with waiting to butcher it is when it's below freezing outside.

 Does that Mean I Shouldn't Hang My Venison?